Discount Broadway Tickets

 How to Get Discounts at the Box Office

-An Enemy of the People doesn't have any active discounts.
-However, you may visit their box office in-person to save fees.
+In addition to using our discount offers on the above discount website(s), you may also visit the theater's box office in-person to purchase tickets with the discount code or purchase regular priced tickets and save fees.
 As always, if you do not have flexibility we advise making a purchase in advance to secure your tickets.

 Circle in the Square Theatre